Incidents during the Hajj: Official responses

 Critics say that the Saudi government should have done more to prevent such tragedies.
 The Saudi government insists that any such mass gatherings are inherently dangerous and difficult to handle, and that they have taken a number of steps to prevent the problems.
 The fatalities in the largest tragedy in September 2015 are alleged to have been downplayed by the Saudis by as many as 1,700.

 One of the biggest steps, which is also controversial, is a new system of registrations, passports, and travel visas to control the flow of pilgrims.
-This system is designed to encourage and accommodate first-time visitors to Mecca, while restricting repeat visits.
+This system is designed to encourage and accommodate first-time visitors to Mecca and Medina, while restricting repeat visits.
 Pilgrims who have the means and desire to perform the Hajj several times have protested what they see as discrimination, but the Hajj Commission has stated that they see no alternative if further tragedies are to be prevented.

 Following the 2004 stampede, Saudi authorities embarked on major construction work in and around the Jamaraat Bridge area.
 Additional accessways, footbridges, and emergency exits were built, and the three cylindrical pillars were replaced with concrete walls to enable more pilgrims simultaneous access to them without the jostling and fighting for position of recent years.
-The government has also announced a multimillion-dollar project to expand the bridge to five levels; the project was planned for completion in time for the 1427 AH (Dec.
-2006 – Jan.
-2007) Hajj.
+The government has also announced a multimillion-dollar project to expand the bridge to five levels; the project was planned for completion in time for the 1427 AH (December 2006 – January 2007) Hajj.

 Following the 2006 incident, the Jamaraat Bridge and the pillars representing Satan were demolished and reconstructed.
 A wider, multi-level bridge was built, and massive columns replaced the pillars themselves.
 Now, each level of the bridge allows easier and safer access to the columns representing Satan.
 In addition, the stoning ceremony must be carried out according to pre-determined schedules to prevent over-crowding and the attendant risks.
 The Jamaraat basin has been expanded from its current circular shape into an oval to allow better access to the pillars.
 The new arrangements provide for separate access and departure routes.

 However, a security breakdown is mentioned as cause for the 2015 stampede.
-A group of pilgrims who had cast their own stones and were returning to their camp, instead of taking the route designated for returning pilgrims, they took the route meant for those who were coming and crossed the other group of pilgrims heading straight to the jamaraat.
+A group of pilgrims who had cast their own stones and were returning to their camp, instead of taking the route designated for returning pilgrims, took the route meant for those who were coming and crossed the other group of pilgrims heading straight to the jamaraat.